esmero/archipelago-documentation/docs/search-within-collection.md

 - Searched fields : leave all unselected, so "If no fields are selected, all available fulltext fields will be searched."
 - Minimum keyword length : set to '1'

-Select Apply and continue to next Step.
+Select *Apply* and continue to next Step.

 ## Step 4.
 Review/adjust options and Save the Updated View

-Review and optionally adjust the options.
-If you make any changes select, 'Apply' before exiting.
+Review the changes you made to the Collection Membership View.
+Optionally further adjust the options if desired (for example, you may choose to remove the date from the Sorting Criteria).
+If you make any further changes select, 'Apply' before exiting.

 ![Exposed Form Block Options](images/ExposedFormBlockOptions.png)

-'Save' your changes made to the View before proceeding.
+*'Save'* your changes made to the View before proceeding.

 Your updated Collection Membership View should look like the following now: